NFT-toolbox/reverse-proxy-wasp/README.md

 ```

-4. Run the init script:
+3. Run the init script:

         ./init-letsencrypt.sh

-5. Run the server:
+4. Run the server:

-        docker-compose up
+        docker-compose up -d

+5. Verify that ports 80 and 443 are open
+6. Run the gohornet node

 ## Got questions?
 Feel free to post questions in the comment section of the [accompanying guide](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)